Work-Secure-Academy/work-secure-academy.github.io/inperson.md

 Our instructors follow a modified personalized approach to engage students during class and give the required attention.

-You can arrange course by emailing us at [training@worksecure.online](mailto:training@worksecure.online).
+You can arrange a course by emailing us at [training@worksecure.online](mailto:training@worksecure.online).